Low unemployment or low inflation? The Fed’s dual mandate, explained, and why officials could soon face an impossible choice

 Everyone cares about how much they can buy with the dollars in their wallet.
 And you arguably wouldn’t have that money if you didn’t produce a good or service for pay.
 All of this shows just how important an economy with stable prices and maximum employment is.

 It also comes with broader implications for the economy, which can affect your wallet even more.
-Raise interest rates too soon, and the Fed risks slowing the economy down more than needed, leaving more people out of work for longer.
+Too-high interest rates may cool inflation, but they also risk slowing the economy down more than needed and leaving more people out of work for longer.
 But keeping interest rates too low for too long could risk creating an asset bubble that leads to imbalances in the financial system, causing a crash or the economy to overheat.